-The long-term interests of our shareholders are taken into account through a significantly high amount of variable, percentage-related compensation as a proportion of total compensation as well as the compensation system's strong focus on the share price.
+The long-term interests of our shareholders are taken into account through a significantly high amount of variable, performancerelated compensation as a proportion of total compensation as well as the compensation system's strong focus on the share price.
 The performance of the Executive Board members should be properly recognized, with the failure to meet targets leading to a noticeable reduction in performance-related compensation.

 In our company, unlike publicly listed German stock corporations, it is not the Supervisory Board, but the Board of Partners of E. Merck KG, Darmstadt, Germany, that decides on the amount and composition of compensation received by our Executive Board members.
 The Board of Partners has assigned this task to its Personnel Committee.
-The Personnel Committee is thus primarily responsible for the followings topics as they relate to our Executive Board and the compensation thereof:
+The Personnel Committee is thus primarily responsible for the followings topics as they relate to our Executive Board and the compensation of its members:

-- The design and review of performance-independent and performancerelated compensation components - Contents of Executive Board member contracts - Assumption of honorary offices, board positions and other sideline activities - Distribution of responsibilities within the Executive Board - Granting of loans and salary advances
+- · Structure and examination of the performance-independent and performance-related compensation elements - Contract terms of members of the Executive Board - · Assumption of honorary offices, board positions, or other sideline activities - Distribution of responsibilities among Executive Board members - · Granting of loans and salary advances